Ebiroll/esp32_sigrok/README.md

 ```
 Otherwise they will interfer with the SUMP protocol.

-To get some test data, connect  a 30/15 ms pulse is generated with the remote device on pin 17
+To get some test data, connect  a 500/250 microS pulse is generated with the remote device on pin 14 (D2)
 ```
 app_main() {
     ...